Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 With Woolworths sales and profits on the road to recovery, and the Asda talks going well, the CEO decided to lay some foundations, supported by his protégé and new Woolworths MD, Roger Holmes.

-Mulcahy asked Woolworths (as the Company who would provide the largest part of the range) to take the lead in developing the out-of-town concept.
-An Executive Search was launched to track down a Managing Director to bring the idea to life.
-In parallel, the Kingfisher property subsidiary Chartwell Land was asked to find possible sites within their existing portfolio or for ground-up builds.
+Mulcahy asked Woolworths (which would supply the largest part of the range) to take the lead An Executive Search was launched to track down an MD to shape the concept.
+In parallel, the Group property arm, Chartwell Land, sought suitable sites.

-Bob Hetherington, the acclaimed MD who inspired and shaped the early Big W stores and gave the idea a good chance of success.The headhunters recommended Canadian-born Bob Hetherington to lead the new business.
-He had spent his early career working for F. W. Woolworth Corporation in the USA, rising to manage their Woolco out-of-town operation.
-When this had been sold to Walmart he had been retained to head their operations in the Asia Pacific Region.
-He had a strong reputation as an inspirational leader and an excellent motivator.
-It was soon clear that he had infectious energy and enthusiasm, as he developed a vision of a larger than life 'fun place to shop' with 'retail-tainment at the weekend'.
+Bob Hetherington, the acclaimed MD who inspired and shaped the early Big W stores and gave the idea a good chance of success.The headhunters recommended Canadian-born Bob Hetherington.
+He had begun his career with F. W. Woolworth Co North America, rising to head its Woolco out-of-town Division.
+When this had been sold to Walmart he had been retained to head its Asia Pacific Region.
+He had a strong reputation as an inspirational leader and a great motivator.
+He demonstrated infectious energy and enthusiasm, as he evangelised a larger than life 'fun place to shop' with 'retail-tainment' at the weekend.

-A location on the outskirts of Edinburgh, Scotland, was chosen for the first store.
-The team was given nine months to shape the idea, select a range, design and layout the store.
+A location on the outskirts of Edinburgh, Scotland, was chosen as ground zero.
+The team had nine months to shape the idea, select a range and lay out the store.
 Between September 1998 and May 1999 they had to engage with other Kingfisher operating companies as well as Big Food Group and Peacocks, agree the processes and supporting systems and select and set up 55,000 products.
-By opening day the Big W tills were programmed to recognise a remarkable 200,000 different bar codes.

-Television superstar Lorraine Kelly opened the first Big W store in Edinburgh in May 1999, accompanied by the Lord Provost of Edinburgh, Eric MilliganLess than eight months after accepting the role, Hetherington was ready to open up shop.
-Breakfast television superstar Lorraine Kelly gave a speech to a large crowd to declare the store open, accompanied by the Lord Provost of Edinburgh, Eric Milligan.
-Kelly told shoppers that she had already chosen several items including toys, and strongly commended the firm's range of knickers, which she declared to be beautiful 'and such good value for money too'.
-CEO Geoff Mulcahy told reporters that Big W was a bold step forward for the Kingfisher Group and praised Hetherington's leadership and the support that he had received from the Woolworths MD Roger Holmes and his Retail Director Leo McKee.
+Television superstar Lorraine Kelly opened the first Big W store in Edinburgh in May 1999, accompanied by the Lord Provost of Edinburgh, Eric MilliganWithin eight months, Hetherington was ready to open up shop.
+Breakfast television superstar Lorraine Kelly opened the store, alongside the Lord Provost of Edinburgh, Eric Milligan.
+Kelly told shoppers that she had already chosen several items including toys, and strongly commended the range of knickers, which were beautiful 'and such good value for money too'.
+CEO Geoff Mulcahy told reporters that Big W was a bold step forward for Kingfisher, and heaped praised on Hetherington and Roger Holmes and Leo McKee, the Woolworths MD and Retail Director.

-A brass band struck up the theme to Hawaii Five-O as shoppers made their way in, greeted by rapturous applause from the store staff who had lined up inside the entrance.
+A brass band greeted shoppers as they entered the store, playing an upbeat rendition of the theme to Hawaii Five-O .
+Inside they were met by rapturous applause from the store staff.
 The range, atmosphere and energy were all larger than life.
-The 100,000 square foot (9,290 m2) store offered a very broad selection at consistently low prices.
-Most of the customers interviewed by film crews outside said that they loved the new store, were proud that the firm had chosen Edinburgh for the first outlet and would be back regularly for bargains.
+The 100,000 square foot (9,290 m2) store offered a huge range, which was very competitively priced.
+Customers told the film crews outside said that they loved the new store, were proud that the firm had chosen Edinburgh for the first outlet.
+Most planned to shop there regularly.

 The enthusiasm was enough to quell disquiet about the collapse of the talks with Asda for a while.
-The store had a distinct magic and personality all of its own, and its prospects looked encouraging.
+The store had a distinct magic and personality and appeared to have a lot of potential.

 Even at the peak of its success the Big W stores appeared oversized, with acres of space to shop in"EDLP" (lampooned as "Every Day Low Profits" rather than prices) was a key acronym at Kingfisher in the late 1990s.
 As a result there was a very strong price message in the first Big W stores